 Moscow’s Metro is cheap and easy to navigate.
 A single trip will cost less than £1.
-Buy your tickets from a machine (in Russian and English( or from the KACCA booth.
-You get contactless cards that will beep you through the barriers.
+Buy your tickets from a machine (in Russian and English) or from the KACCA booth.
+You are issued with contactless cards that will beep you through the barriers.

 It is worth knowing that changing between lines can involve many stairs.
 Something to consider if you have reduced mobility or a huge suitcase.

 The other thing to note is that Moscow’s stations are beautiful!
 From baroque style paintings to Soviet realist sculptures and everything in between.
 Keep your eyes peeled and camera ready.
 There are even tours that take you to the best stations but you may want another day to enjoy this.

 For some destinations, like the TV Tower, you will need to take local overground trains.
 These are easy to navigate, with signs in English as well as Cyrillic.
 If you are feeling adventurous, you can take these further afield…all the way to St Petersburg if you are really aiming for a crazy day trip.

 Flagging down a taxi is pretty uncommon these days in Moscow.
 Instead, most people use a mobile app like Yandex Taxi.
 This comes with all the convenience of waiting in a nice warm building until your car arrives and knowing that there are some safety features to the app.
 Finally, you won’t be scammed…which is nice.

 What to Pack for a Moscow City Break

 We always think it is helpful to have a guidebook.
 Whether you are using the maps, reading about each attraction in-depth or ploughing through the history section at lunch, they are a handy addition to every day bag.
 Lonely Planet has great coverage in Russia so they would be our pick for Moscow.